LinusErikNilsson/LinusErikNilsson/README.md

 - 💞️ I’m looking to collaborate on: Anything really.

-- 📫 How to reach me: @ me at twitter: @NilssonELinus
+- 📫 How to reach me: @ me at Threads: @LinusErikNilsson

 <!---
 LinusErikNilsson/LinusErikNilsson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.